Arena MRV: Environmental impact

 In April 2019, the Municipal Environment Council of the Municipality of Belo Horizonte (Comam) unanimously approved the preliminary license for the project.
 In addition to the stadium, the club was required to create a health care station (UBS) and a day care center in the esplanade section of the stadium land.
 The club was also required to create a not-for-profit institution named "Instituto Galo", with the goal to reinforce the social interest character of the project.
 Once the permit was obtained, the land clearing work began.

 The environmental license for the execution of the work was granted through a list of 55 counterparts and conditions.
 Among them, the establishment of bike paths between the Arena and the Eldorado Metro Station and the creation of a program to protect the species of capetinho-do-oco-de-pau, a bird that is at risk of extinction.

 An Executive Forest Compensation Project was also carried out, in which the club committed to be in charge of land conservation in a conservation area that corresponds to more than twice the native vegetation that would be suppressed by the stadium construction.
 The chosen location is in the Serra do Gandarela National Park, located in the municipality of Rio Acima, in the metropolitan region.
 Arena MRV purchased the land and donated it to the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
 The two sites, in the neighborhood of California and in Rio Acima, share the same watershed as the São Francisco River and have similar characteristics.

 Construction

-April 20, 2020 marked the beginning of the works on the new stadium.
+20 April 2020 marked the beginning of the works on the new stadium.
 Due to the COVID-19 pandemic, a small ceremony was attended by ten people who celebrated the entry of the first digging heavy machinery on the site.
 The country was already experiencing health restrictions due to the COVID-19 pandemic, and activities would continue respecting the determinations of health bodies and municipal and state legislation in force, with all employees working with masks and following safety and hygiene protocols to try to prevent the spread of the new coronavirus.
 A bid defined Racional Engenharia Ltda as the construction company responsible for the works.
-Just before a year after the start of the construction, the schedule was already 18% complete, with completion scheduled for October 2022.
+Just a year before the start of the construction, the schedule was already 18% complete, with completion scheduled for October 2022.

+Inauguration

+On 15 April 2023, the stadium was inaugurated with the attendance of around 9,000 spectators.
+On 16 July, the venue hosted a match between teams made up of former Atlético players including Dadá Maravilha who made the kick-off.

+On 27 August 2023, Atlético made its debut in the arena, beating Santos 2–0 in the Campeonato Brasileiro Série A, with Paulinho scoring the first goal.